 Since the beginning of the new funding period early in 2018, the Instituto has focused on two major issues.
 The expansion of their farm and the practice-oriented change of the study programme.
 The farm, which has existed since the beginning of the Instituto, is the first major project to tackle.
 In the future, the Instituto wants to cover at least 50% of its expenses on its own.
 Through the farm, they generate additional financial resources.
 Simultaneously, they contribute to food sovereignty.
 Not to mention an environmentally, as well as climate-friendly, agriculture through organic farming.

-Students complete the course of studies in solidarity-based economics in two and a half years or ten quarters.
+Students complete the course of studies in solidarity-based economics in three years and four months or ten quarters.
 The first two years are the same.
-Afterwards, each student chooses a specialisation for the final half year.
+Afterwards, each student chooses a specialisation for the final.
 The degree attained by the students is comparable to a completed vocational training in Germany.
 It also entitles the student to further, higher education.
 At the IIÑ, for example, students are encouraged to pursue further studies after graduation.
 Or they complete an additional education in which they aquire e.g. teaching skills.
 Those enable students to teach at the Instituto after graduation.
 In the future, a support programme will ensure that the study programme will be more practice-oriented on the one hand.
 On the other hand, students will be able to work on their project or business idea.
 This, they will do together with their teachers while still studying.

 The degree in solidary economy